I have been working on converting a massive WordPress site (20K posts) to NextJS. Every post on this old site has .html

 const postSlug = slug[slug.length - 1];

-const containHtml = postSlug.includes(".html");
+const containHtml = postSlug.endsWith(".html");

 const querySlug = containHtml ? postSlug.slice(0, -5) : postSlug;